ashu26jha/audit-test-contracts/backend/README.md

 ```

 ## Running stripe:
+Fill the STRIPE_API_KEY and WEBHOOK_SECRET in the `.env` file.
-Fill your stripe API keys, please note WEBHOOK_SECRET for local deployment is generated in CLI (detail steps )
+> Note that WEBHOOK_SECRET for local deployment is generated in CLI (detail steps )

-You need to send a post request to `http://0.0.0.0:8000/api/v1/payments/create-checkout-session`
+You need to send a post request to `http://localhost:8000/api/v1/payments/create-stripe-session`

 ```json
 {
     "scanId": "String"